 Domestic abuse support - help is available

-The government instruction to 'stay home' does not apply if you need to leave your home to escape domestic abuse.
-There is support if you are at risk of abuse and services to help you leave.
+There is support if you need to leave your home to escape domestic abuse and services to help you leave.

 Call 999 if you or your children are in immediate danger.